Research Projects and Collaborations

 Phase two (2019-2020) developed this approach for Marine Protected Areas in Kenya, Ghana and Madagascar.

-Phase three (2020-21) is seeking to develop pro-conservation livelihood initiatives to benefit stakeholder communities living near marine protected areas, and implement actions for improved protected area governance.
+Phase three (2020-21) is sought to develop pro-conservation livelihood initiatives to benefit stakeholder communities living near marine protected areas, and implement actions for improved protected area governance.

 Funded by the UK Global Challenges Research Fund (Scottish Funding Council)